 Boston Partners will review all auditor reports on related-party transactions and screen for and evaluate agreements with respect to the following issues:

-- 1. Director Remuneration (including Severance Packages and Pension Benefits)
+- 1. Director Remuneration

 - 2. Consulting Services

 - 3. Liability Coverage

 - 4. Certain Business Transactions

 In general, Boston Partners expects companies to provide the following regarding related-party transactions: